-The magic of Fort Magic is that the tubes and connectors in this construction kit can be used by kids to create all kinds of buildings.
+The magic of Fort Magic kits is that the tubes and connectors can be used by kids to create all kinds of buildings.
 They are perfect for creative construction and imaginary play!

-As a parent, I like kids’ toys and tools that are open ended and can be used a variety of ways.
-I want children to be able to shape their play and environment according to their own ideas and imagination.
+As parents, we love kids’ toys and tools that are open ended and can be used a variety of ways.
+We want our children to be able to shape their play and environment according to their own ideas and imagination.

-Which is why I am an incredibly huge fan of Fort Magic kits.
+Which is why we are big fans of Fort Magic kits.

 This is a sponsored post (Thank you, Fort Magic!) and I think you know by now that I only work with sponsors that I believe in and that are a good resource for you—artful parents and teachers everywhere.